Opinions

 • Tech Support is Dead.
 Throw it away and move on.
 (Aug 5th, 2003)

-• MP3's and the Music Piracy Problem - I'm personally boycotting the RIAA for the present legal actions they are taking against the public (their customer base).
-Instead of fixing the problem (er, meeting technology head on and offering a product that users are more than willing to pay for), they are going to alienate their customer base with litigation.
+• MP3's and the Music Piracy Problem - Instead of fixing the problem (er, meeting technology head on and offering a product that users are more than willing to pay for), they are going to alienate their customer base with litigation.

 Please note:I strongly oppose the people who are waving the "free downloads forever" flag.
 They are missing the point and doing themselves and the rest of us damage with such a battle cry.